 An affiliate of AFCA 2, America First Properties Management Company, LLC ("Properties Management") provided property management services for the eight MF Properties, the three Consolidated VIEs and six of the properties collateralized by the tax-exempt revenue bonds, earning management fees of approximately \$300,000 and \$907,000 for the three and nine months ended September 30, 2013.
 Properties Management provided property management services for seven MF Properties, the three VIEs, the six properties classified as discontinued operations and four of the properties collateralized by the tax-exempt mortgage revenue bonds, earning management fees of approximately \$288,000 and \$879,000 for the three and nine months ended September 30, 2012.
 These property management fees are not Partnership expenses, but are paid in each case by the owner of the multifamily apartment property.
 For properties owned by entities treated as Consolidated VIEs and for MF Properties, the property management fees are reflected as real estate operating expenses on the Company's consolidated financial statements.
-The property management fees are paid out of the revenues generated by all properties financed by tax-exempt mortgage revenue bonds and taxable mortgages prior to the payment of debt service on the Partnership's tax-exempt mortgage revenue bonds and taxable property loans.
+The property management fees are paid out of the revenues generated by all properties financed by tax-exempt mortgage revenue bonds and taxable mortgages prior to the payment of debt service on the Partnership's tax-exempt mortgage revenue bonds and taxable mortgages prior to the payment of debt service on the Partnership's tax-exempt mortgage revenue bonds and taxable mortgages prior to the payment of debt service on the Partnership's tax-exempt mortgage revenue bonds and taxable mortgages prior to the payment of debt service on the Partnership's tax-exempt mortgage revenue bonds and taxable mortgages prior to the payment of debt service on the Partnership's tax-exempt mortgage revenue bonds and taxable mortgages prior to the payment of debt service on the Partnership's tax-exempt mortgage revenue bonds and taxable mortgages prior to the payment of debt service on the Partnership's tax-exempt mortgage revenue bonds and taxable mor

-The Partnership executed a Developer and Construction Management Agreement with two affiliates of AFCA 2 during the second quarter of 2013 in connection with the mixed-use development at the University of Nebraska - Lincoln (Note 7).
+The Partnership executed a Developer and Construction Management Agreement with two affiliates of AFCA 2 during the second quarter of 2013 in connection with the mixeduse development at the University of Nebraska - Lincoln (Note 7).
 These affiliates received approximately \$588,000 in the first nine months of 2013 under the terms of this Agreement.